foliathr/FoliathR-Toshokan/src/site/notes/z.ObsidianStuff/PublishingMD/FolibraryFiles/Folibrary Homepage.md

 ---

 `© 2022 FoliathR. `
-`Powered by Obsidian, Obsidian Digital Garden and Netlify`
+`Powered by Obsidian, obsidian-digital-garden and Netlify`